 JIM WEST / SCIENCE PHOTO LIBRARY JIM WEST / SCIENCE PHOTO LIBRARY

 Cacti farm for cochineal insects.
-Close-up of a handful of cochineal bugs (Dactylopius coccus) that have been grown on Opuntia cacti (seen in background, also called the nopal or prickly pear cactus).
+These Opuntia cacti (also called the nopal or prickly pear cactus) are used to cultivate the cochineal bug (Dactylopius coccus) from which the natural red dye carmine is made.
 The cochineal bugs are small white scale insects that grow on the paddles of the cacti.
-The insects are crushed to obtain the natural red dye carmine.
+The insects are crushed to obtain the dye.
 Photographed in 2016, at Rancho La Nopalera, San Bartolo Coyotepec, Oaxaca, Mexico.

 Model release not required.
 Property release not required.